seanf316/P2-Movie-Buff-Or-Bluff/README.md

 1. [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)
     - This repository was created using the template provided by Code Institute.
 Also, without the knowledge gained through the course work, I could not be able to create this site so thank you Code Institute.
 1. [W3schools](https://www.w3schools.com/)
     - W3schools was used throughout the project process for answering any queries I had.
-I was able to build modal and loader using the guides provided.
 1. [James Q Quick](https://www.youtube.com/c/JamesQQuick), [Kevin Powell](https://www.youtube.com/kepowob), [Web Dev Simplified](https://www.youtube.com/c/WebDevSimplified), [Code with Ania Kubów](https://www.youtube.com/c/AniaKub%C3%B3w), [Brian Design](https://www.youtube.com/channel/UCsKsymTY_4BYR-wytLjex7A).
     - All of the above for creating fantastic videos on HTML/CSS & Javascript.
 Javascript was very tough to grasp but with what was learned on the course coupled with the knowledge gained from all of the above and the tutorial videos they produced it slowly started to make sense.
+I reviewed several videos on building a quiz and took some ideas from different videos and applied them to by own.
+Any code that was used has been credited in comments in js files.
 1. [Stackoverflow](https://stackoverflow.com/)
     - I found myself on Stackoverflow so many times researching issues with javascript code or the occasional Html/CSS issue.
 This a fantastic place to learn and troubleshoot code.
 1. [Slack](https://slack.com/intl/en-ie/)